Biology of bilbies

 Breeding and life history

 The female bilbies only associate with males to mate.
 This is a fast-breeding species with pregnancy lasting only 12 to 14 days.
+One of the shortest of any mammal in the world.

 When the baby joey is born it looks like a baked bean with legs.
 It stays in its mother’s pouch for between 75 and 80 days and is independent about two weeks later.
 Female bilbies have a backward-opening pouch with eight nipples.
 The pouch opens backward so as not to be filled with earth while digging.